 In this article, I will explain what a DC to DC battery charger is and why you need one.

 These chargers are mainly used when you want to use your car alternator as a power source in addition to your solar panels.
+They are also called alternator solar battery chargers.

 What is a DC to DC battery charger?